elhamaghakhani/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis
-In this notebook we analyze the sentiment of tweeets by Naive Bayse algorithm.
+In this notebook we analyze the sentiment of tweets by Naive Bayse algorithm.